fdegier/homebridge-jablotron-alarm/README.md

 - Control Jablotron from the Home app
 - Control Jablotron with Siri

+## Homebridge Your Plugin
+This plugin is compatible with Homebridge v2.0.0 and later.

 ## Sample Homebridge config

 For an example of the config, see the [sample-config.json](sample-config.json) file in this repository.